 Name:

 Date:

-Witnessed By:
+Witnessed by:

-4.0 PROCEDURES
+PART 4 - PROCEDURES

-APPOINTMENT AND SELECTION PROCEDURE
+4.1 APPOINTMENT AND SELECTION PROCEDURE

-The Club will take all reasonable steps to ensure that its staff and volunteers working with children and/or young people in football have been recruited appropriately and that the individuals work in a way that reflects the Wellbeing and Protection Values - Inclusive, Approachable, Empowering and Accountable.
+The Club will take all reasonable steps to ensure that its members of staff and volunteers who are working with children and/or young people in football, have been recruited appropriately and that the individuals work in a way that reflect the Wellbeing and Protection Values - Inclusive, Approachable, Empowering and Accountable.

 As part of this process, we aim to select the best possible candidate for the role.
-For those working in a position which is regulated work with children and young people, the Club will fulfil its legal duty under the Protection of Vulnerable Groups (Scotland) Act 2007 to ensure that individuals who are barred from regulated work with children are not engaged (either paid or unpaid) in regulated work with children and young people within the Club.
+For those working in a role which is regulated work with children and young people, the Club will fulfil its legal duty under the Protection of Vulnerable Groups (Scotland) Act 2007 to ensure that individuals who are barred from regulated work with children are not engaged (either paid or unpaid) in regulated work with children and young people within the club.